-As such, the defense or insurance company likely will attempt to blame you.
-They may claim you violated one of Ohio’s motorcycle laws by driving carelessly, such as splitting the lane or riding without a helmet.
+As such, the defendant or insurance company likely will attempt to blame you.
+They may claim you violated one of Ohio’s motorcycle laws by driving carelessly, such as splitting lanes or riding without a helmet.

 A lawyer from our firm can present evidence that accurately reflects your role in the accident.
-Your focus will be on proving the other driver holds all—or a majority—of fault.
+Our focus will be on proving the other driver holds all—or a majority—of fault.

 How Ohio’s Auto Insurance Requirements Impact Your Claim

 Ohio is a “fault” state.
 You will likely be able to resolve your case by filing a claim with the at-fault driver’s insurance policy.
-However, if they do not have insurance or fled the accident scene, you could file a claim with your own insurance provider.
+Ohio’s minimum insurance requirements under Ohio Revised Code Section 4509.51 are:

 - Bodily injury liability: $25,000 per person and $50,000 per accident

 You can pursue the above-outlined compensation—or more depending on your damages—directly from the at-fault driver in your accident.
 A lawsuit may be necessary to pursue full financial recovery.
 We can look over your policy to see what your coverage options are.

 You Could Recover Damages from Your Own Insurance Company